DavidSchineis/Lennard-Jones-Simulator/README.md

 >A 2D Lennard-Jones potential simulator implemented in Python.

 ## Lennard-Jones Potential
-The Lennard-Jones potential models intermolecular interactions:
+The Lennard-Jones potential is a standard model of intermolecular interactions:

 ![Lennard-Jones Potential](lj_potential.png)